 - Honey: Honey sweetens these bites just a touch.
 Depending on how sweet your peanut butter is you can add more or less to taste.
 Read below for the vegan substitution.

 Peanut Butter PROTEIN Balls?

-If you are looking for a version of these with more of a protein punch these can easily turn into Peanut Butter Protein Balls!
+If you are looking for a version of these with more of a protein punch these can easily turn into Peanut Butter Protein Balls or protein bites!
 Just substitute your favorite vanilla or peanut butter protein powder for part of the oatmeal. ¼ cup of oatmeal and ¼ cup of protein powder would work great!